alexey-v-paramonov/sc_website/content/en/news/free_website.md

 description: "All customers who have ordered Internet Radio from us receive a ready-made website for radio for free with a player, links, statistics of listeners and..."
 ---

-All customers who have ordered Internet Radio from us receive a ready-made website for radio for free with a player, links, statistics of listeners and songs, acceptance of applications and feedback!
-And all this in a nice design :)
+All customers who order internet radio from us receive a free, ready-made radio website with a player, links, listener and track statistics, song requests, and a feedback form—all in an attractive design.